hen900/skywater_unofficial_autoinstall/README.md

 sudo ./install.sh
 ```
 Users will have to give an installation directory path for precheck and skywater <p>
-Upon complettion. the script will place a file named EFABLESS in the users Desktop Directory <p>
+Upon complettion, the script will place a file named EFABLESS in the users Desktop Directory <p>

  ### Running efabless Environment
 To start/access the docker environment, execute ~/Desktop/EFABLESS. <p>